Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Fluid-structure interaction model and comparison with experiments

-To compute these microscale forces, one needs to consider the details of the flow at the hair scale.
-Inside the hair bed, the fluid drag coming from the microscale flow is related to the permeability through momentum conservation~\citep{Drumonds1984}: $f=(\delta^2/k)\eta u_D=\delta^2 q R(h)$.
-At the hair tip, the macroscale slip boundary condition matched to $u_D$ is not appropriate and the tangential velocity is expected to be null.
-Assuming a no-slip parabolic flow with the same flowrate as the macroscale one, the tip force reads $F=(\pi/8) d^2 q R(h) (\alpha h^2+4\sqrt{k}h+6\alpha k)/(\alpha h +\sqrt{k})$ (see SM~\cite{Note1}).
-Combining everything yields a reduced order, fully-coupled, fluid-structure interaction model that has the form of a 1d integro-differential boundary value problem.
+To compute these microscale forces, the averaged quantities computed in section \ref{sec:macro} are not adequate and one needs to consider the details of the flow at the hair scale.
+Inside the hair bed, studies on 2d cylinder arrays~\citep{Happel959,Drumonds1984,Sobera2006} have shown that the fluid drag coming from the microscale flow is related to the permeability through momentum conservation:

+At the hair tip, the wall shear stress $\tau_s=\eta \left. \frac{\mathrm{d}u}{\mathrm{d}y} \right\vert_{H-h}$ integrated over the tip surface generates the force $F=\int \tau_s \:\mathrm{d}S$.
+I am not aware of previous studies calculating the local fluid velocity in this configuration.
+However, it is clear that using the averaged macroscale velocity $u_P$ which is non-zero at the hair surface is inadequate.
+Guided by the numerical simulations of the flow through rigid hair beds shown in SM, I propose to approximate the local velocity profile as parabolic ${u(y)=\frac{6\bar{u}}{h^2}\left(H-y\right)\left(y-(H-h) \right)}$, with $\bar{u}$ the local average flow velocity.
+I then use the macro model to estimate this average local velocity $\bar{u}=\frac{1}{h}\int_{H-h}^H u_P \:\mathrm{d}y$.
+Using this approximate local velocity profile to compute the shear stress and integrating it over the hair tip yields the tip force